godotengine/godot-docs/classes/class_engine.rst

 **Inherits:** :ref:`Object<class_Object>`

-Access to basic engine properties.
+Access to engine properties.

 Description
 -----------

-The ``Engine`` class allows you to query and modify the project's run-time parameters, such as frames per second, time scale, and others.
+The ``Engine`` singleton allows you to query and modify the project's run-time parameters, such as frames per second, time scale, and others.

 Properties
 ----------